-A. Content
+A. Content of all TEOs' Proposed Plans

-Pursuant to clause 6(1)(a), Schedule 18 of the Act, the TEC gives public notice of the content of TEO's proposed Plans (being the particular matters that proposed Plans must address or include in order to meet the requirements in clause 4, Schedule 18).
+Pursuant to clause 6(1)(a), Schedule 18 of the Act, the TEC gives public notice of the content of TEOs' proposed Plans (being the particular matters that proposed Plans must address or include in order to meet the requirements in clause 4, Schedule 18).